bitcoinops/bitcoinops.github.io/_posts/en/podcast/2023-02-23-newsletter-recap.md

 a series of those types of pushes with the protocol, which is how that data gets put into the witness.

-{:#se7}
-_Why doesn’t the protocol allow unconfirmed transactions to expire at a given height?_
+_Why doesn't the protocol allow unconfirmed transactions to expire at a given height?_

 The last question here is, "Why doesn't the protocol allow unconfirmed transactions to expire at a given height?" and Larry both asked and answered